MicrosoftDocs/windows-dev-docs/windows-apps-src/devices-sensors/sensor-orientation.md

 ## Display orientation and device orientation

 The [**OrientationSensor**](https://docs.microsoft.com/uwp/api/Windows.Devices.Sensors.OrientationSensor) data must be changed in a different way.
-Think of these different orientations as rotations counterclockwise to the Z-axis, so we need to reverse the rotation to get back the user’s orientation.
+Think of these different orientations as rotations counterclockwise to the z-axis, so we need to reverse the rotation to get back the user’s orientation.
 For quaternion data, we can use Euler’s formula to define a rotation with a reference quaternion, and we can also use a reference rotation matrix.

 :::image type="content" source="images/eulers-formula.png" alt-text="Euler's formula":::